heliophysicsPy/pyhc-repo-template/README.md

 ## PyHC Standards

 For the complete set of PyHC standards that packages must follow, please refer to the [PyHC Standards Document](https://github.com/heliophysicsPy/standards/blob/main/standards.md).

+## PyHC Submission
+Did you make an awesome heliophysics package with this template?
+[Submit it to be a PyHC package](https://heliopython.org/docs/adding_a_project/)!